Enthalpy of fusion

 - Environment and chemistry : analysis of organic or mineral compounds to determine their thermal behavior.

-The results make it possible to determine:
+The results allow us to determine:

 - The melting temperature (Tf) ,